djeada/Linux-Notes/notes/shells_and_bash_configuration.md

 /bin/zsh
 ```

-To find out which shell you are currently using, you can use the echo `"$SHELL"` command.
-Alternatively, you can use `ps -cp "$$" -o command=""` to see the current shell.
+To find your current shell, use `echo "$SHELL"` or `ps -cp "$$" -o command=""`.

-To switch to a different shell, such as zsh, you can use the `chsh -s /bin/zsh` command.
+To switch to another shell, like zsh, use `chsh -s /bin/zsh`.

 ## Bash Configuration Files

-When a shell is started, it reads certain configuration files to set up the environment and define any necessary variables or aliases.
+When a shell starts, it reads configuration files to set up the environment, variables, and aliases.
 The main configuration files for bash are:

-* `~/.bashrc`: This file is read every time a new shell is started.
-It is intended to be lightweight, with only the most essential commands being executed.
+* `~/.bashrc`: Read every time a new shell starts.
+It should be lightweight, with essential commands.
-* `~/.bash_profile`: This file is read every time a shell is started.
+* `~/.bash_profile`: Read every time a shell starts.
-* `~/.bash_logout`: This file is read when the user logs out.
+* `~/.bash_logout`: Read when the user logs out.

-An example of a `~/.bashrc` script:
+An example `~/.bashrc` script:

 ```
 # .bashrc